inesalfe/Gain-Scheduling-Integral-Controller-Applied-to-a-Quadrotor/README.md

+This is the final project for the "Robotics" course.
+This course is a masters course in the degree of Electrical and Compuuter Engeneering in Instituto Superior Técnico - Universidade de Lisboa.

-This repository is a simulation of the control of a non-linear model of a quadrotor.
+The goal of this project was to develop a Matlab simulation of the control of a non-linear model of a quadrotor.
+This repository contains the code and the report paper.

+## Files and usage

 Files should be run in the following order:

 MathematicalModel: Contains the non linear equations of the quadrator.